-The 331 radar is a ground-up development by AGD using the latest power saving radar technology.
-The heart of the radar's design is a unique pulsed, frequency modulated transceiver linked to a 32bit ARM Cortex processor.
+The 332 radar has taken the powerful feature rich experience from the low power AGD331.
+Using the latest power saving technology, the radar's design is a unique pulsed, frequency modulated transceiver linked to a 32bit ARM Cortex M4 processor.
 This helps deliver market leading radar performance while maintaining extremely low power usage.

 Traditional Continuous Wave (CW) Doppler radars for sign driving applications have no ranging capability.
-The 331 contains filter-down technology from AGD enforcement products, this furnishes the radar with a full multi-target acquisition platform, accurate range measurement, and adjustable output rate of targets.
+The 332 contains filter-down technology from AGD enforcement products, this furnishes the radar with a full multi-target acquisition platform, accurate range measurement, and adjustable output rate of targets.
 To the VAS designer, this simply means the system power is more efficiently managed by the ability to select the area of interest accurately (regardless of vehicle size).